Keswick Adventures Blog

 We think Keswick and the Lake District can be enjoyed whatever the weather!
-But if you want to keep dry, you can browse the many shops and art galleries, visit the Puzzling Place, learn about local history at the Keswick Museum or Pencil Museum, or head to a nearby stately home like Mirehouse, or run about on our indoor adventure activities.
+But if you want to keep dry, you can browse the many shops and art galleries, visit the Puzzling Place, learn about local history at the Keswick Museum or Pencil Museum, head to a nearby stately home like Mirehouse, or run about on our indoor adventure activities.

 A water activity is also a fantastic option when it’s raining because you’re going to be wet anyway!
 Take a look at our top adventure activities to enjoy in the rain.

 Keswick is choc full of great cafés, pubs, restaurants and bars where you can enjoy a quick snack or a full meal.
 There’s also a range of food to suit all tastes including Italian, Thai, traditional pub food, fish ‘n’ chips and Chinese.
 We have a guide to the best pizza in Keswick and the best pubs in Keswick (many of which serve good food too).

 Keswick’s nearest lake is Derwentwater, which the town sits right next to.